acdh-oeaw/bgload/README.md

 4. Make a directory for the rdf files or the dump: mkdir dump
 5. Put your rdf files or dumps in the dump dir
 6. Make sure that script has rights to execute: chmod +x BGloadRestAPI.sh
-7. Execute the BGLocalBulkLoad.sh script:./BGloadRestAPI.sh
+7. Execute the BGloadRestAPI.sh script:./BGloadRestAPI.sh

 After executing script will ask you for some input parameters: